cmc-haskell-2018/lambdem-poker/README.md

 ## Status

 One phrase review: \
-*Almost done ... base version*
+*Base version seemed to be done*

-Nothing really complete here yet, but you can watch the flop, do some moves and play to your heart content with a slider.
+Release candidate for base version, you can play to your heart content versus yourself, although some bugs are sneaking nearby, probably.

-Developing ...
+Developing AI ...

 ![serious coding](/docs/images/serious%20coding.gif)